isomerpages/moe-sst/index.md

 image: /images/School_of_Science_and_Technology,_Singapore_logo.png
 permalink: /
-notification: The nominations are now open for the MOE Edusave Character Award (ECHA) and the SST Character Award (SSTCHA), please submit the nominations through this link (https://forms.gle/AhhKkmBoZ6jQg2FN6) before 15 August 2025, 3 pm.
+notification: The nominations are now open for the MOE Edusave Character Award (ECHA) and the SST Character Award (SSTCHA).
+Please submit your nominations through this link (https://forms.gle/AhhKkmBoZ6jQg2FN6) before 15 August 2025, 3 pm.
 sections: